 Radiology residents who have completed the international rotation in Uganda have participated in healthcare delivery throughout all phases of its implementation including: scanning and interpreting ultrasound studies under supervision, design and implementation of quality improvement and research projects, outreach at the village level, assessing healthcare clinics and trained healthcare professionals, and meeting with officials in the Ugandan Ministry of Health.
 Radiology residents have also participated in training Ugandan radiology residents at 2 of the largest urban hospitals in Kampala, Uganda – Mulago National Referral Hospital and Mengo Hospital.
-In addition to rotations in Uganda, starting in 2020, UVM radiology residents will also have to opportunity to complete international rotations with Imaging the World in Mangochi, Malawi.
+In addition to rotations in Uganda, UVM radiology residents also have the opportunity to complete international rotations with Imaging the World in Mangochi and Blantyre, Malawi.

 In addition to international rotations with Imaging the World, UVM radiology residents have also completed international electives at other sites in recent years including: Aga Khan Hospital, Dar es Salaam, Tanzania; Angkor Hospital for Children, Siem Reap, Cambodia; and Katatura State Hospital, Windhoek, Namibia.